JohnathonBowers/coding-log/coding-log.md

 ## April 2023

+**April 20, 2023**
+- Approved pull request for group member who created the MySQL ERD for our group project
+- Studied recursive algorithms during the lecture hour for my Projects & Algorithms course

 **April 19, 2023**
 - Created GitHub collaboration workflow document to serve as a resource for my group project team members
 - Approved pull request and merged starter files from a team member into the main branch of our project repo